keras-rl/keras-rl/README.md

 If you have questions or problems, please file an issue or, even better, fix the problem yourself and submit a pull request!

+## Do I have to train the models myself?
+Training times can be very long depending on the complexity of the environment.
+[This repo](https://github.com/matthiasplappert/keras-rl-weights) provides some weights that were obtained by running (at least some) of the examples that are included in `keras-rl`.
+You can load the weights using the `load_weights` method on the respective agents.

 ## Requirements
 - Python 2.7
 - [Keras](http://keras.io) >= 1.0